 You must report any accident to the police, even if no other vehicle was involved.
 The police can be reached by calling 911 and you must not leave the scene of an accident before the police arrive.
 You must also inform Sixt immediately of any damage to the rental vehicle and complete the Accident Report Form provided with your vehicle's documents.

-The major highways in Jordan are generally in good condition but smaller rural roads can be less well maintained and care is needed when driving on these routes.
+In Jordan driving is on the right.
+The major highways are generally in good condition but smaller rural roads can be less well maintained and care is needed when driving on these routes.
 Routes 65, 35 and 15 are some of the main north-south highways, while Route 437 runs west from Amman towards the border with Israel.

 Petra is one of the most famous archaeological sites in the world.
 The ancient city was founded in 312 BC and carved out of the desert rock.
 The Treasury, or Al-Khazneh, is one of the most stunning temple 'buildings' carved from the rock face.
 The Roman Amphitheater at Amman is one of the city's top attractions and has been painstakingly restored.
 Cut into a city hillside, the 6,000 seat structure still holds cultural events today.
 The Jerash Ruins are the impressive remains of a Roman city, dating from around 100 AD.
 This extensive site features a Triumphal Arch built by the Emperor Hadrian, a hippodrome for chariot races, the Oval Plaza and Temple of Zeus.
 Al Beidha is an important Neolithic archaeological site dating from 11,000 BC.
 It is part of the Petra UNESCO World Heritage Site and is situated a few miles north of the ancient city.
 It is thought to be one of the oldest known sites of human habitation.